Measuring quantumness: from theory to observability in interferometric setups: Introduction

-In this Letter we will address the problem of characterizing the quantum nature of a system in terms of the degree of non-commutativity of quantum states, in an operational way suitable to experimental verification.
-As shown recently in \cite{fazio2013witnessing}, the non-commutativity of two states can be witnessed by relying on the anti-commutator of the states, for which an experimental verification scheme is in principle available.
+In this Article we will address the problem of characterizing the quantum nature of a system in terms of the degree of non-commutativity of quantum states, in an operational way suitable to experimental verification.
+As shown in \cite{fazio2013witnessing}, the non-commutativity of two states can be witnessed by relying on the anti-commutator of the states, for which an experimental verification scheme is in principle available.
 However, the experimental procedure turns out to depend on a state-dependent iterative procedure.
 For some states, a large number of copies is required in order to characterize precisely their quantum properties.

-In the following we will build up on a recent proposal for the global characterization of the quantum properties of a state \cite{iyengar2013quantifying}, and will provide a \textit{universal} quantum circuit for the experimental verification of such global characterization, that is independent of the input states.
+In the following we propose a witness for the global quantum properties of a state, and provide a \textit{universal} quantum circuit for the experimental verification of such characterization, that is independent of the input states.
 The main result will be that it is always possible to determine the global quantum properties of a state by setting up a quantum interference experiment involving only two copies of the input states.

-Furthermore, as an interesting spin-off, we will show that our global measure of quantumness can also be used to experimentally detect quantum correlations between two arbitrary parties in partition-dependent settings, thus providing a general method to witness quantum discord and related measures of quantum correlations.
+Furthermore, as an interesting spin-off, we will show that our measure of quantumness and incompatibility can also be used to experimentally detect quantum correlations between two arbitrary parties in partition-dependent settings, thus providing a general method to witness quantum discord and related measures of quantum correlations.